Teddy34/gatsby-blog/blog/angularjs_to_react/index.md

 ### Initial stack (September 2016)

 The company I recently joined had a strong history with AngularJS.
 We started the project using an internal bootstrap containing:
-* AngularJS 1.5 as the base framework
+* AngularJS 1.5 as the base framework.
-* Angular Material for the UI lib
+* Angular Material for the UI lib.
-* Bower as FE package manager
+* Bower as FE package manager.
 * [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) as primitive module system, concatenated by Gulp.
-* NodeJS 0.12 as build environment
+* NodeJS 0.12 as build environment.
-* EcmaScript 5 language specification
+* EcmaScript 5 language specification.
 * Plus many other features out of the scope of this article.

 Even though AngularJS was not the freshest framework to work with, this bootstrap enabled us to deliver a close to production level product by the end of week 2.
 After years spent on 6 months release trains, this felt magical.